Aleksandr Pavlov (politician): Career

 From March to October 1994, he was the Head of the Main Tax Inspectorate and the First Deputy Minister of Finance.

 In October 1994, Pavlov became the Minister of Finance and in September 1996, the Deputy Prime Minister at the same time until 1999.

 In May 1998, he submitted his letter of resignation to Nazarbayev.
 He was accused by several media of lobbying the interests of private firms.
 The resignation was declined.

 On 12 October 1999, Pavlov was appointed as the First Deputy Prime Minister, to which he served the position until November 2000.

 From September 2001, he was the member of the Council of Entrepreneurs under the President of Kazakhstan.
 From 2001 to 2002, Pavlov was the Deputy Chairman of the Board of Directors and the Management Board of Kazakhmys Corporation.

-In 29 January 2002, Pavlov became the Deputy Prime Minister again while at the same time as the Minister of Finance..
-In 28 August 2002, he was reappointed as the First Deputy Prime Minister to which he served until 6 January 2004.
+In 29 January 2002, Pavlov became the Deputy Prime Minister again while at the same time serving as the Minister of Finance.
+In 28 August 2002, he was reappointed as the First Deputy Prime Minister and served in the position until 6 January 2004.

 From 12 March 2004, he was one of the three deputy chairmen of the Nur Otan party along with Amangeldy Ermegiaev and Zharmakhan Tuyakbay, and became sole deputy chairman on 4 July 2007 until 2009.

 Since 25 March 2004, he's currently the Chairman of the Board of Directors of Halyk Savings Bank of Kazakhstan JSC.

 From 22 October 2005, Pavlov was an independent member of the Board of Directors of Kazakhstan Holding for Asset Management Samruk JSC.

-Since September 2007, Pavlov is the Member of the Council of National Investors under the President of Kazakhstan.
+Since September 2007, Pavlov is a Member of the Council of National Investors under the President of Kazakhstan.